 Mangalore was a pleasant surprise.
-We know that there was not a lot to see other than several sacred temples, a light house and a chapel built in 1884 with ceiling frescos (St. Aloysius Chapel), so we did not commit to any organized excursions.
-We wanted to play by ear when we arrive.
+We knew that there was not a lot to see other than several sacred temples, a light house and a chapel built in 1884 with ceiling frescos (St. Aloysius Chapel), so we did not commit to any organized excursions.
+We wanted to play by ear when we arrived.

 Mangalore is an important port in south India, and is one of the fastest developing cities in India.
 Many multinational corporations and domestic corporations are opening their branches in Mangalore.
 Vincent read on Wikipedia last night that Mangalore exports a lot of coffee, and has more than 90% literacy rate.